-12 What are the most common enforcement issues and how have they been addressed by both the regulators and the banks?
+11 What are the most common enforcement issues and how have they been addressed by the regulators and the banks?

-We have reviewed published reports with respect to each of the FSA enforcement actions over the past seven years and did not observe any particular pattern of enforcement issues.
+We have reviewed published reports with respect to each of the FSA enforcement actions over the past eight years and did not observe any particular pattern of enforcement issues.
+However, in 2009, the FSA's major enforcement actions against banks were business improvement orders intended to strengthen banks' risk management systems.
 The FSA has initiated a practice of announcing their annual enforcement priorities.
 Among other items, the FSA described the following as important priorities in its most recent annual supervisory policy statements:

-- reviewing performance of financial intermediary functions that are being provided by banks, particularly with respect to the financing of medium- and small-sized enterprises; - reviewing disclosure of financial instruments and services to banking customers; and - reviewing the quality of risk management systems of the banks.
+- reviewing the quality of banks' risk management systems; - reviewing performance of financial intermediary functions that are being provided by banks, particularly with respect to the financing of small and medium-sized enterprises; and - reviewing systems put in place for the convenience of banking customers and systems put in place to protect the interests of banking customers.

-13 How has bank supervision changed in response to the current crisis?
+12 How has bank supervision changed in response to the recent crisis?